RawnakMahjabib/RawnakMahjabib/README.md

 - 🎓 I have a BA in International Criminal Justice and Economics.
 - 👩🏽‍🏫 I have experience teaching in Manhattan and Brooklyn as a NYC Public School Math teacher
-- ⚡ Random fun fact: A pizza that has radius "z" and height "a" has volume Pi × z × z × a.

 - 💬 Ask me about K-dramas, places to eat, skincare, and beauty products.
 <img src='https://media4.giphy.com/media/dAKo7JMzOGnOpXC7WY/giphy-preview.gif' width='40%' height='100px;' align='right'/>